tychosoft/moderncli/FEATURES.md

 ## templates.hpp

-Some very generic, universal, miscellanous templates and functions.
+Some very generic, universal, miscellaneous templates and functions.
 This also is used to introduce new language-like "features" like init and defer.

 ## linting